jeremeamia/kohana-less/README.md

 	</head>

 Not too hard, right?
-The LESS files are only recompiled if their last modified times are more recent the the last modified time of the CSS file that was generated.
-You can also pass an array of files to the compile method, and it combine them together.
+The LESS files are only recompiled if their last modified times are more recent than the last modified time of the CSS file that was generated.
+You can also pass an array of files to the compile method, and it combines them together.
 You can use the second parameter to name the CSS file:

 	<head>
 		<title>LESS Test</title>